 The 62-page 1990 Growth Management Act was enacted by the Legislature shortly after the filing of Initiative 547.
-That Act requires counties having a population of over 50,000 with at least a 10 percent population growth in the last 10 years, and any counties having had a 20 percent growth in that period to develop comprehensive land use plans.
+That Act requires Note: The ballot title and explanatory statement were written by the counties having a population of over 50,000 with at least a 10 percent Attorney General as required by law.
+The complete text of Initiative population growth in the last 10 years, and any counties having had a 20 percent growth in that period to develop comprehensive land use plans.